 In 2009 the company created an indoor production, as part of Barcelona’s Grec festival, together with the city’s symphonic orchestra: “Music for Wild Beasts”, a show which succeeded in bringing classical music closer to audiences of all ages.

 In 2014 they complete their ‘immigration trilogy’ with their third street theatre production: “Fugit”.
-A show which after several appearances in venues across Europe has gone on to be shown and receive accolades worldwide in places such as Moscow, Russia and in festivals such as Mirada in Brasil and Cielos del Infinito in Chile.
+A show which after several appearances in venues across Europe has gone on to be shown and receive accolades worldwide in places such as Moscow and St Petersburg, Russia and in festivals such as GREC in Barcelona, FiB in Bergen, Norway, Miramiro in Gent, Belgium, Metropolis in Copenhaguen, Mirada in Brasil and Cielos del Infinito in Chile.